BIYYAPU-SRI-VARDHAN-REDDY/kaiburr_assignment--TASK-5-/README.md

 This Dockerfile will be used to build the Docker image for your application.

 Create a k8s/ directory in the root directory of your application and create Kubernetes manifests for your application in that directory.
 You should have at least one Deployment manifest and one Service manifest.

 Create a secret named KUBE_CONFIG_DATA in your Github repository settings with the value of your Kubernetes configuration.
 You can generate the Kubernetes configuration using kubectl config view --flatten.

 Commit and push your changes to the Github repository.
 The CI/CD pipeline should be triggered automatically.
 You can monitor the progress of the pipeline in the Actions tab of your Github repository.

-That's it!
-You now have a fully automated CI/CD pipeline for your application using Github Actions.
+That's it! we now have a fully automated CI/CD pipeline for your application using Github Actions.